Does It Matter How Many Concrete Moisture Tests I Use

 Why Proper Moisture Testing Matters

-The ASTM F2170 standard specifies the use of relative humidity (RH) in situ probes to measure the internal moisture condition of a concrete slab.
-This method is scientifically proven to be the most accurate, providing reliable insights into the long-term moisture behavior of concrete once it’s sealed with a flooring material.
+The ASTM F2170 standard specifies relative humidity (RH) in situ probes to measure the internal moisture condition of a slab.
+That measurement tells you how the concrete will behave once it’s sealed under a flooring material, which surface readings can’t.

 How Many RH Sensors Do You Need?

-ASTM F2170 outlines a clear formula for determining the number of RH sensors required:
+ASTM F2170 sets a clear formula for the number of RH sensors required:

 • Three sensors for the first 1,000 square feet